pandas-dev/pandas/doc/source/advanced.rst

 .. _advanced.unsorted:

-Furthermore if you try to index something that is not fully lexsorted, this can raise:
+Furthermore if you try to index something that is not fully lex-sorted, this can raise:

 .. code-block:: ipython